Anderson Tuftex Hardwood Review – In a Nutshell

 Average Price Per Square Foot: $8.00 – $14.00

 Anderson Tuftex, mostly known for their carpet collections, is also a quality hardwood flooring company and subsidiary of Shaw Floors.
 Their wood flooring is high quality and consequently sells at a higher price than other popular hardwood flooring brands.
 Predominantly Anderson Tuftex manufacture engineered wood flooring with just a small collection of solid wood floors.

-Welcome to our review of Anderson Tuftex hardwood floors.
-In this review we will take a look at their collections, pros and cons, prices, installation and maintenance.
+Welcome to our report on Anderson Tuftex hardwood floors.
+In this overview we will take a look at their collections, pros and cons, prices, installation and maintenance.
 We finish with further customer reviews.